Binary interaction methods for high dimensional global optimization and machine learning: Introduction

 In particular, we show that, in a suitable scaling derived from the quasi-invariant limit in opinion dynamic, the corresponding mean-field dynamic is governed by CBO methods.
 Noticeably, the resulting CBO methods generalize the classical CBO approach in \cite{pinnau2017consensus,carrillo2019consensus} by preserving memory of the microscopic interaction dynamic.
 As shown by the numerical experiments, an interesting aspect in this direction is that the kinetic optimization model is able to capture the global minimum even in the case where there is no global alignment process, as in the original CBO models, but only a local alignment process where information is shared only between pairs of particles.

 The rest of the paper is organized as follows.
-In the next Section we introduce the kinetic model and the corresponding Boltzmann equation.
-Section 3 is then devoted to analyze the main properties of the kinetic model and to consider a suitable scaling limit which permits to derive the analogous mean field optimizers of CBO type.
-The convergence to the global optimum for these novel CBO methods is then studied in Section 4.
-The next Section presents several numerical experiments on both test cases and applications to machine learning problems.
+In the next section, we introduce the kinetic model and the corresponding Boltzmann equation.
+Section \ref{S3} is then devoted to analyze the main properties of the kinetic model and to consider a suitable scaling limit which permits to derive the analogous mean-field optimizers of CBO type.
+Convergence to the global optimum for KBO methods is then studied in Section 4, where we demonstrate exponentially fast convergence to the minimum, with a constraint on the parameters independent of the dimension for binary interactions with anisotropic noise.
+Finally, in Section \ref{S5} we present several numerical experiments including an application to a machine learning problem.
 Some concluding remarks are then given at the end of the manuscript.